 Irritability Fussy feeding pattern including nipple attachment problems Vomiting Disturbed sleep pattern Difficulty breathing, wheezing, or asthma Diarrhoea Abdominal pain Spotty red skin rash

-While fussy irritable babies generally respond very well to gentle, safe chiropractic care, those babies who have intolerance or allergic problems require special attention from your chiropractor who is well aware of these problems.
+While fussy irritable babies generally respond very well to gentle, safe chiropractic care, those babies who have intolerance or allergic problems require special attention from your chiropractor who is well aware of these problems, If you still do not have a chiropractic, you can check A full guide on chiropractors to find one for your baby.

 When you first visit your chiropractor with your baby, a very careful clinical history will be taken from you and the detail you give at this time will pretty much tell your chiropractor there is an intolerance or allergic problem.
 A physical examination will usually confirm this.